Leslieying/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am now a CSC-funded PhD candidate who focuses on marine biogeochemistry modelling studies at University of Bristol.
-Before this, I had some experience in marine ecology, including studying the nekton community structure and their trophic interaction patterns in Daya Bay and Kaozhouyang Bay.
-During my life, I'm a big fan of guitar, tennis and snooker.
+Before this, I had some experience in marine ecology, including studying the nekton community structure and their trophic interaction patterns in Daya Bay and Kaozhouyang Bay, China.
+In my daily life, I'm a big fan of tennis, guitar and snooker.